 - In 1977, John O’Sullivan developed a method to sharpen images from a radio telescope.
 This same method was applied to radio signals in general.
-This astronomy-derived invention was the core concept of the wireless local area network (WLAN) – Internet!
+This astronomy-derived invention was the core concept of the wireless local area network (WLAN) – the Internet!

 - X-ray observatory technology, originally for space observation, is also used in current X-ray luggage belts in airports.

-- The power of science is able to provide the accurate predictions of phenomena such as eclipses and the positions of the planets.
+- The power of science is able to provide accurate predictions of phenomena such as eclipses and the positions of the planets.